TULiberalArts/Public-Policy/pages/research.md

 ![Philadelphia City Hall]({{site.baseurl}}/media/philadelphia-city-hall.jpg){:.img-right}

-Temple University’s [Institute for Public Affairs](http://www.cla.temple.edu/ipa/) conducts, supports and disseminates interdisciplinary research to inform and improve public policy, focusing particularly on Philadelphia, the greater metropolitan area and the Commonwealth of Pennsylvania.
-Temple's Public Policy faculty and the Institute for Public Affairs conduct research relevant to addressing social and quality of life issues throughout the Commonwealth and the Philadelphia region.
+Temple University’s [Institute for Public Affairs](http://www.cla.temple.edu/ipa/) conducts, supports and disseminates interdisciplinary research that informs and improves public policy focusing on Philadelphia, the greater metropolitan area and the Commonwealth of Pennsylvania.
+Temple's Public Policy faculty and the Institute for Public Affairs conducts relevant research that addresses social and quality of life issues throughout the Commonwealth and the Philadelphia region.

 Recent research from the Institute for Public Affairs includes the following.

 - Quantifying the economic costs of underachieving public schools
 - Measuring effectiveness of child care subsidies in helping parents stay in the workforce